-Devotional commentaries are mostly introductory in relation to its reading level.
-Devotional commentaries focus on the reader’s “devotional life” or spiritual life, i.e. their growth in Christ-likeness, their pursuit of holiness, and similar topics related to their sanctification.
+Devotional commentaries are mostly introductory in relation to their reading level.
+Devotional commentaries focus on the reader’s “devotional life” or spiritual life, i.e., their growth in Christ-likeness, their pursuit of holiness, and similar topics related to their sanctification.

 - Christ-Centered Exposition Commentaries (link above)

 - The Bible Speaks Today (link above)

 The words “exposition” and “homiletics” relate to preaching and sermons.
 This type of Bible commentary, which is introductory in relation to the reader, reads like printed sermons, though they are slightly edited to remove “ums” and similar vocal speech patterns.

 Illustrations, quotations, stories, and analogies are common in this type of commentary because many preachers use those teaching techniques when preaching sermons.

 Some readers use expositional commentaries as devotional aids because they are very similar to hearing sermons, which are designed not only for understanding but also for application and reflection.